bpander/motherboard/README.md

 ## Browser support

-Motherboard can be polyfilled to work back to IE9.
+Motherboard can be polyfilled to work back to IE9 (and theoretically IE8).
 Check the <a href="#polyfill-table">Polyfill Table</a> to see which polyfills to use for your project (if any).

 ## Usage